Exact and sampling methods for mining higher-order motifs in large hypergraphs: Mining higher-order motifs

 \section{Mining higher-order motifs}

-The enumeration of all the connected sub-hypergraphs of a given size is obviously the most expensive sub-task in motif analysis.
+The enumeration of all the patterns of connected sub-hypergraphs of a given size is obviously the most expensive sub-task in motif analysis.
 The weight of this step is even more impactful considering that it must be repeated in randomized networks as well.
-In order to solve this problem exactly, in this section we propose a baseline algorithm based on projecting the hypergraph onto a graph and employing state-of-the-art motif analysis algorithms on it, and a more efficient one that directly exploits higher-order structures to build sub-hypergraphs of a given size.
+To solve this problem exactly, in this section, we propose a baseline algorithm based on projecting the hypergraph onto a graph and employing state-of-the-art motif analysis algorithms on it.
+Additionally, we present a more efficient method that directly leverages higher-order structures to construct sub-hypergraphs of a specified size.